jho1211/bcshacks2025/README.md

 ## Timeline-Based Geolocation Mapping
 We implemented a real-time map of events powered by GPS data associated with each transcription.
 This makes a visual replay of pursuit direction, movement and can be used for tracing path reconstruction.

-# How we built it
+# How We Built It
 - AI Speech-to-Text Transcription (Whisper-Open AI) We have a flask server using a Python package called Whisper-Open AI which runs the Whisper speech-to-text (STT) model locally to keep transcript information confidential.
 We send the audio recording from the frontend to the flask server to be transcribed by Whisper and then retrieve the transcribed message.
 - Automated Inter-Agency Notifications (WebSockets) WebSocket clients emit an event when an emergency keyword is detected in the transcript, which the WebSocket receives and emits another event to trigger the adjacent agency to receive an alert.
 - Live Updates to Clients (WebSockets) WebSocket server emits an event to all clients when it detects that a change has been made to the Transcripts database.